Sonophoresis: Background

 Ultrasonic sonicators generate ultrasound waves, which is a longitudinal compression wave, by converting electrical energy into mechanical energy by deformation of piezoelectric crystals in response to an electric field.
 The frequency of the waves generated by this method can range from 20 kHz up to 3 MHz.
 The ultrasound waves generated from this device allow for penetration through biological tissue by molecular oscillation of the biological tissue they travel through.
 The amplitude of the wave can be modified by manipulating the displacement of the ultrasound horn for each half cycle as they are proportional.

+The primary purpose of phonophoresis is to assist in transdermal drug delivery, usually with the help of a coupling agent or medium.
+Transdermal drug delivery sometimes does not permeate the skin to reach a targeted area within the body because of the stratum corneum layer of the skin, a layer that prevents foreign substances from penetrating the body.
+Transdermal drug delivery is patient-compliance, usually avoids digestive system degradation, and has the ability to use drugs with short half-lives.

 Mechanisms of action

 While increased skin permeability is seen through sonophoresis, the precise mechanisms to describe sonophoresis are yet to be fully discovered.
 However, there are several important mechanisms that have been identified that contribute to the phenomenon of sonophoresis.

 Cavitation

 Cavitation is generally determined to be the dominant mechanism that drives sonophoresis.
 It can be described as the distortion, expansion, and contraction of gas bubbles in a liquid medium.
 The frequency of the ultrasound waves helps determine the bubble parameters, such as size and shape.
 There exist two types of cavitation, stable and transient.
 Stable cavitation is when cavitation bubbles persist over many acoustic pressure cycles without collapsing.
 On the other hand, transient cavitation is where these cavitation bubbles uncontrollably and rapidly grow and decay over many acoustic pressure cycles.
 However, while cavitation is considered the primary mechanism for sonophoresis, the gas bubbles that contribute to cavitation are generated by a process termed rectified diffusion.